DanielEsp/crud/README.md

 Instructions
 1. Go to CRUD_Astra folder
-2. Open a terminal and type "python manage.py runserver"
+2. Open a terminal and type * *python manage.py runserver* *
 3. In web browser go to http://127.0.0.1:8000/
+4. To see the output of the unit test run in terminal * *python3 manage.py test --verbosity 2* *